 First and perhaps one of the most important things about rabbits is that they do not need much space.
 If you live in an apartment or house where there is not enough room for a large animal, an emotional support rabbit is a great solution for you.

 Furthermore, rabbits do not need to be walked like dogs.
 Moreover, the emotional support rabbit feels safer inside next to its owner.
-In this case, it is important to ensure that the animal is active, play with it at least a few hours a day so that the rabbit can stretch its muscles.
+In this case, it is important to ensure that the animal is active, and play with it at least a few hours a day so that the rabbit can stretch its muscles.

 Feeding is pretty simple.
 You can purchase special rabbit food at pet stores.
 Also, for the execution of commands, you can pamper your pet with a carrot or an apple during training.